polkadot-fellows/xcm-format/proposals/0000-asset-metadata.md

 ## Specification

 The Asset Metadata is information bound to an asset class (fungible or NFT collection) or an asset instance (an NFT).
-The Asset Metadata could be represented differently on each chain (or in other consensus entities).
+The Asset Metadata could be represented differently on different chains (or in other consensus entities).
 However, to communicate metadata between consensus entities via XCM, we need a general format so that *any* consensus entity can make sense of such information.

-Let's call such a format as XCM Asset Metadata.
+Let's call such a format "XCM Asset Metadata".

 This RFC proposes:
 1. Using key-value pairs as XCM Asset Metadata since it is a general concept useful for both structured and unstructured data.
 Both key and value can be raw bytes with interpretation up to the communicating entities.